To apply for your experiential learning opportunity as a global health major, please follow these steps.

 DGHI Grant Submission Guidelines

 - Step 1: Complete the Independent Grant Application.
-(Note: Applications for 2020 are closed.
-We will post the 2021 application in the fall.)

 - Step 2: Request that your Duke faculty project mentor write a letter of support.
 Your faculty mentor must email this letter directly to firstname.lastname@example.org.